Kade710/Linux-Learning-Lab/01-linux-basics/Linux-fundaments-notes.md

 # Using the coreutils
 Learning linux command
-common commands should be memorized many are for very specific use cases and are otfen not used genereally pre-installed on any Linux Distro not shell, no worries
+Common commands should be memorized
+Many are for very specific use cases and are otfen not used Genereally pre-installed on any Linux Distro
+No shell, no worries

 # BusyBox
-some systems use busybox istead of GNU coreutils BusyBox is often in embedded/ lightweight systems offers similar commands to GNU coreutils
+Some systems use busybox istead of GNU coreutils BusyBox is often in embedded/ lightweight systems Offers similar commands to GNU coreutils

 * Software can be added to a linux system in a variety of ways

 # install for repos
-repos are collections of software pkges using pkge managment software, search repo pkges and install, remove, & update them pkge management tools usually handle dependencies
+Repos are collections of software pkges
+Using pkge managment software, search repo pkges and install, remove, & update them Pkge management tools usually handle dependencies
 A system's security updates come from repos, many systems will automatically check and install sec updates

 # package managment tools
-There are few different pkge management ecosystems, like APT and DNF Choice of pkge management echosystem is a core part of defining a distribution Modern pkge management tools will: retrieve pkges from repos
+There are few different pkge management ecosystems, like APT and DNF Choice of pkge management echosystem is a core part of defining a distribution Modern pkge management tools will:
+  Retrieve pkges from repos
   Follow instructions in the pkges to put the pkges files in appropriate places

 # The role of source code